verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.5.3
 Features:
-- The `vz` CLI `uninstall` command now prompts the user to confirm before continuing with uninstall.
+- The `vz` CLI `uninstall` command now prompts you to confirm before continuing with the uninstall operation.
-  The prompt can be overridden using the flag `--skip-confirmation` or shorthanded as `-y`.
+  You can override the prompt using the flag `--skip-confirmation` or shorthanded as `-y`.

 Component version updates:
 - Jaeger v1.42.0